Vehrik/FarOut/Characters/6-Movement.md

 higher.
 If you only generate an Attempt of 4, you would instead only move to the 2nd furthest Zone.
 You may decide to cease movement whenever you cross a Border.

+You aren't able to fail moving Horizontally between two adjacent zones that are only separated by a Space Border.
+At worst, you'll Trip into the Zone you were moving into if you Critically Fail or Flop.

-Failing a Challenge supplied by a Border causes you to stop at the Border, but depending on the nature of it, it can cause your Character to be displaced.
+Otherwise, failing a Challenge supplied by a Border causes you to stop at the Border, but depending on the nature of it, it can cause your Character to be displaced to either side of the Border.

-As always, you may decide to Double or Triple Down on a single Move Action/Reaction, but Flopping while moving between Zones will result in your Character Tripping in addition to whatever effects failure has on your Situation.
+As always, you may decide to Double or Triple Down on a single Move Action/Reaction, but as mentioned, Flopping while moving between Zones will result in your Character Tripping in addition to whatever effects failure has on your Situation.

 Movement is not done with just your Speed Core.
 Move Challenges will call for Speed the vast majority of the time, but as with all Challenges, it is an equal